Mikelanne/sinatra-bookshelf-app/README.md

     - Associations and Validations - DONE

 - Test your models and associations in the controller
-    - create some seed data
+    - create some seed data - DONE
-    - adjust migrations as needed
+    - adjust migrations as needed - N/A

 ## Controllers and views